Alvor1991/PP1-Las-Tacos/README.md

 * As a customer, I want to be able to navigate the website intuitively and learn more about the business.

-     - The website offers a intuitive structure for the customers to navigate and find the information they are looking for.
+     - The website offers an intuitive structure for customers to navigate and find the information they are looking for.

-    - The navigation bar is clearly presented in all pages for the customers to find with ease and it is easily navigable.
+    - The navigation bar is clearly presented in all pages for customers to find with ease and it is easily navigable.

 * As a customer, I want to be able to read more about the food and cocktail options available.